OmerAmirAkdag/omeramirakdag/README.md

 ### Hi there 👋
 My name is Ömer Amir Akdağ.
-I'm studying Computer Science at Bilkent University.
+I'm a Junior Data Scientist at Invent.ai and a Graduate Computer Scientist from Bilkent University.
-Interested in Data Analytics and Web Scraping